tiagolbc/vibratoscope/docs/paper.md

 # Statement of Need

 Vibrato is a cornerstone of vocal expression, yet its quantitative analysis is often constrained by the limitations of existing tools.
 Proprietary software like VoceVista Pro provides real-time vibrato overlays on spectrograms but is hindered by opaque algorithms, limited export options, and commercial licensing costs, reducing transparency and reproducibility [@vocevista2022].
 BioVoice offers high-resolution estimates of vibrato rate, extent, jitter, and shimmer, but its Windows-only executable lacks batch processing and an API, limiting integration with automated pipelines [@morelli2019].
 Open-source alternatives, such as the Embodied Music Lab (EML) Vibrato Tools [@howell2025], are cross-platform Praat plugins that provide a user-friendly graphical interface and do not require coding skills or manual scripting.
-These tools offer default configurations that work for most cases.
-While the need to install Praat and the plugin may represent an additional step, the EML tools are highly accessible and well-documented.
+These tools are highly accessible and well documented, but their workflow remains centered on interactive Praat-based use rather than standalone GUI-based batch processing across multiple files.
 The Vibrato Analysis Toolbox (VAT) provides a sophisticated Hilbert-transform pipeline with user-definable filters, yet its reliance on MATLAB ties it to costly licenses and demands signal-processing expertise, restricting its accessibility [@zhang2017].

 VibratoScope was designed to address these gaps by providing a standalone Python-based environment for vibrato analysis with interactive visualization and GUI-based batch processing.
-Implemented in Python and released under an MIT license, it supports multiple pitch extraction methods, including Praat [@boersma1993], YIN [@decheveigne2002], Harmonic Product Spectrum [@noll1970], REAPER [@talkin2015], and SFEEDS [@kitayama2024], an experimental spectral $fo$ estimation method adapted from a Praat-based workflow.
+Implemented in Python and released under an MIT license, it supports multiple pitch extraction methods, including Praat [@boersma1993], YIN [@decheveigne2002], Harmonic Product Spectrum [@noll1970], REAPER [@talkin2015], and SFEEDS [@kitayama2024], an experimental spectral $f_o$ estimation method adapted from a Praat-based workflow.
 It also provides transparent CSV and PNG outputs that can be used in downstream statistical workflows.
-In this way, VibratoScope complements existing tools by combining a standalone graphical interface, multiple $fo$ estimators, and exportable outputs for vibrato-focused analysis.
+Recent DNN-based pitch estimators are not included in the current release; the present version prioritizes established, interpretable methods already used in voice and singing research.
+In this way, VibratoScope complements existing tools by combining a standalone graphical interface, multiple $f_o$ estimators, and exportable outputs for vibrato-focused analysis.

 # Installation